 Home organization experts will tell you that the key to banishing clutter from your home is by using the ‘three box’ system and choosing what to bin, donate or store.
 Follow the same principle when streamlining your knowledge base.
 Categorize submissions into three groups: Good, Review and Remove.
 Ask yourself: Is this genuinely useful to end users or team members?
 Is this still relevant?
 Is the information accurate?

 Even good knowledge base articles can have an expiration date, so be sure to revisit your decluttering process regularly to maintain an efficient service desk.

 5. Invest in the proper tools for the job

 Da Vinci didn’t create the Mona Lisa with a finger painting set – we all need to have the right tools to deliver what we need to deliver.
-For your service desk to optimize performance across efficiency, service delivery, and the customer experience, you will need a service desk tool that best suits your specific needs.
+For your service desk to optimize performance across efficiency, service delivery, and the customer experience, you will need an efficient service desk tool that best suits your specific needs.
 This might be a simple help desk or an IT service management (ITSM) tool that offers more capabilities and flexible configuration options that allow you to match the system to your own requirements.

 If you do need a new ITSM tool, it’s important to do your homework.
 Industry trade shows are greatplaces to get to know vendors, take in some demonstrations, and compare what is on offer.
 You can also network with other attendees to hear their experiences with different vendors and tools and how they created an efficient service desk.